How digital technology is guiding Small World Theatre into new ways of working

 Independent organisation and community venue, Small World Theatre, is delighted to announce plans to launch a digital stage to find ways to engage, support artists and entertain audience through the Winter months funded by the Arts Council of Wales’ Cultural Recovery Fund.

-“It’s challenging inhabiting a 2D body folks” says Beyond Compere “but, I’m sure I’ll get used to it in time – ah time, that’s another dimension… I’m feeling more confident already!”
+“It’s challenging inhabiting a 2D body folks, but I’m sure I’ll get used to it in time – ah time, that’s another dimension… I’m feeling more confident already!”

 says Beyond Compere (AKA performer and director Bill Hamblett).